Lorraine 40t: Development

 After the end of the Second World War, the French Army was in pressing need of a modern tank with heavy armament.
 In March 1945, French industry was invited to design a tank, which resulted in the AMX-50.

 However, it was already obvious in the early 1950s that the AMX-50 tank might turn out to be too heavy due to attempts to improve the gun and armor in response to Soviet tanks such as the IS-3.
 Thus, in 1950, a 40 tonne medium tank project was started.
 The Lorraine company built a medium tank prototype based on their earlier Canon D’Assaut Lorraine project.

 Description

 The total weight was limited to 39.7 tonnes.
 The Lorraine 40t featured a pike nose design similar to the IS-3.
 It had an oscillating turret like the AMX-50.
-The Lorraine 40t mounted a 100 mm SA47 gun fed from a drum autoloader similar to that of the AMX-50 project.
+The Lorraine 40t mounted a 100 mm SA 47 gun fed from a drum autoloader similar to that of the AMX-50 project.

 The vehicle inherited the Veil Picard pneumatic tires from the Canon D’Assaut Lorraine which helped to reduce weight.
 The engine used was the Maybach HL 295 12VC engine which gave a speed of 60 km/h.

 The Lorraine 40t had a SCR 508 radio for external communications.

 The two prototypes were apparently scrapped after the discontinuation of the project.